 - Sip, Sip, Sip!
 Get used to sip after surgery.

 - Breathe, Breathe, Breathe!
 Use barometer breathing machine to open up your air-sacs (alveoli).

 Drains are installed for the first 2 days to help detect a possible leak.
 24 hours after surgery, fluoroscopy is performed to make sure there is no leak or obstruction.
 Patients can shower after 24 hours.
 Staying hydrated is very important as swallowing is hard during the recovery period.
 Make sure you sip fluid.
 Larger pills than M & M needs to be crushed and mixed with applesauce.

 No driving, no sex, no climbing ladder, no swimming and no lifting heavy objects (more than 25 lbs) for at least 2 - 4 weeks after surgery.

 Diet and Life After Gastric Sleeve Surgery

-Gastric sleeve surgery gives patients a renewed life and a new beginning.
-Life after gastric sleeve surgery is a process and needs to be followed up with good aftercare and lifestyle changes for long-term success.
-Gastric sleeve surgery recovery is important to stay healthy and achieving your weight loss goals.
+The gastric sleeve gives patients a renewed life and a new beginning.
+Life after sleeve surgery is a process and needs to be followed up with good aftercare and lifestyle changes for long-term success.
+Recovery is important to stay healthy and achieving your weight loss goals.